 Basic Inspection Criteria for Synthetic Web Slings

-The goal of a sling inspection is to evaluate remaining strength in a sling which has been used previously to determine if it is suitable for continued use.
-When inspecting web slings, daily visual inspections are intended to detect serious damage or deterioration which would weaken the strength and integrity of the sling.
+The goal of a web sling inspection is to evaluate remaining strength in a sling which has been used previously to determine if it is suitable for continued use.
+When you inspect synthetic web slings, daily visual inspections are intended to detect serious damage or deterioration which would weaken the strength and integrity of the sling.

 While a web sling has a higher resistance to mildew, rot, some chemicals, and abrasion—they can still be damaged to the point where they need to be removed from service.
 This inspection is usually performed by the person using the sling in a day-to-day job.
 If during any point of the inspection the following is observed, the web sling should be removed from service and be discarded: